3. What is Schema

 Free extents cannot be merged together in Ver 6.0

-Free extents are periodically coalesces with the neighboring free extent
+Free extents are periodically coalesces with the neighboring free

 Ver 7.0.